Michelangelo phenomenon: Components of the model

-Both perceptual and behavioural aspects of partner affirmation can take place consciously or unconsciously.
+Note that both perceptual and behavioural aspects of partner affirmation can take place consciously or unconsciously.
 For example, someone with a partner who wants to be more sociable may consciously encourage them to spend more time with their friends, in an effort to help them meet this goal.
 This is conscious behavioural affirmation.
 On the other hand, knowing that sociability is a goal of their partner, someone may feel less apprehension when organising a social gathering in their space.
 This would inadvertently give the partner an opportunity to socialise and is an example of unconscious behavioural affirmation.